 Digital check-in isn't a one-size-fits-all solution, and systems offer a few different ways for guests to sign in.
 Many offices use a dedicated tablet or kiosk at the front desk for a centralized check-in point.
 Another popular method is using QR codes, which allows visitors to complete the entire process on their own smartphones for a completely touchless check-in.
 This option has become a favorite for its convenience and health-safety benefits.
 For an even faster experience, visitors who pre-register online can often just scan a code upon arrival, making their entry almost instant and creating a truly seamless welcome.

-Why Your Office Needs a Digital Visitor Management System
+Why Your Office Will Thank You for a Visitor System

 Moving on from a paper logbook isn't just a tech upgrade; it's a fundamental shift in how you manage your office's security, efficiency, and overall guest experience.
 A digital visitor management system (VMS) automates the entire check-in process, from the moment a guest is invited to the moment they leave.
 It creates a secure, professional, and streamlined welcome for everyone who walks through your doors, whether they're a client, a job candidate, or a delivery driver.
 By handling the administrative heavy lifting, these systems free up your team to focus on more important work while ensuring your office runs smoothly and safely.
 It’s a simple change that makes a huge impact on your daily operations.